-Has made the complaint before and it's already been resolved by following the school's complaints procedure

-Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive

-Knowingly provides false information

-Insists on pursuing a complaint that is unfounded, or out of scope of the complaint's procedure

-Pursues a valid complaint, but in an unreasonable manner e.g. refused to articulate the complaint, refuses to co-operate with this complaints procedure or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out.

-Changes the basis of the complaint as the investigation goes on

-Makes a complaint designed to cause disruption, annoyance or excessive demands on school time

-Seeks unrealistic outcomes or a solution tht lacks any serious purpose or value
+- Has made the complaint before and it's already been resolved by following the school's complaints procedure - Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive - Knowingly provides false information - Insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure - Pursues a valid complaint, but in an unreasonable manner e.g. refused to articulate the complaint, refuses to co-operate with this complaints procedure or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out. - Changes the basis of the complaint as the investigation goes on - Makes a complaint designed to cause disruption, annoyance or excessive demands on school time, seeks unrealistic outcomes or a solution that lacks any serious purpose or value. - Uses threats to intimidate - Uses abusive, offensive or discriminatory language or violence - Publishes unacceptable information on social media or other public forums - Complainants should try to limit their communication with the school that relates to their complaint, while the complaint is being progressed.
+It is not helpful if repeated correspondence is sent as it could delay the outcome being reached.

 We will take every reasonable step to address the complainant's concerns and give them a clear statement of our position and their options.
-We will maintain our role as an objective arbiter throughout the process, including when we meet with individuals.
-We will follow our complaints procedure as normal (as outlined above) wherever possible.